sv09/world-population-wpp/README.md

-## Visualizing World Population on a Map by chnage of color: 1950 - 2100
+## Visualizing World Population on a Map by change of color: 1950 - 2100

 - Svelte
 - D3